arunkr741/university_living_assignment/README.md

 ### Running Locally

-To run the Quiz App locally, follow these steps:
+To run the App locally, follow these steps:

 1. Clone the repository to your local machine: